Mini Hatch: Technical specifications

 In 2011 the Peugeot DV6 (Ford DLD-416) engine was replaced with the 1.6 and 2.0 BMW N47 Diesels.

 All Mk II models with optional Dynamic Stability Control (DSC) also include "Hill Assist", which prevents the car from rolling backwards on an incline by holding the brakes for 2 seconds after the driver releases the brake pedal, allowing the driver time to engage the accelerator pedal without the vehicle drifting down-hill.
 Also included with DSC is hydraulic Emergency Brake Assist (EBA) as opposed to the mechanical system on Minis without DSC.
 DSC became standard on all Minis from September 2008.

 The interior of the Mk II echoes the style of the earlier model, but is in fact a complete redesign.
 The boot of the new car has an additional 10 L of load space.
+The gauges also went through a redesign, the gauge needle covers were made smaller and less round, and a small bar for radio text below the speedometer was added on the pre-LCI (pre-facelift) models, whereas the LCI (facelift) models had a larger infotainment screen, and the speedometer was integrated around said screen.
 Other changes in design – both visible and otherwise – have contributed to the Mini's recently awarded five stars in the Euro NCAP tests.
 One example is the higher front bonnet, which now complies with the European pedestrian collision regulations.

 Breakdown statistics reported by the German Automobile Club (ADAC) in May 2010 placed the Mini at the top of the small car class in respect of the low break-down rates achieved for cars aged between 0 and 4 years, narrowly beating the Ford Fusion and Mitsubishi Colt.